-5.11.1.
-The ATR Team Lead must complete a Statement of Technical Review and ATR Certification only for the final deliverable work product ATR, except for decision documents per Paragraph 5.6.4.1, as identified in the RP.
+- 5.11.1.
+The ATR Team Lead must complete a Statement of Technical Review for each formal ATR milestone and include this statement in the ATR Report per Paragraph 5.10.
+In addition, the ATR Team Lead must complete an ATR Certification for the final deliverable work product ATR, except for decision documents per Paragraph 5.6.4.1, as identified in the RP.
 The Statement of Technical Review must include a summary of each unresolved issue and an examination of DQC adequacy.
 For each formal ATR event, the ATR Team will examine relevant DQC records and will provide written comment as to the apparent adequacy of the DQC effort for the associated work product or service.
-The ATR Team Lead, PM, RMO, and District leadership (e.g., Chief, Engineering and Planning Divisions) will certify that the issues raised by the ATR Team have been resolved or have been elevated for resolution.
-The PDT must allow adequate time for completing the Statement of Technical Review and certify the Statement of Technical Review.
+The ATR Team Lead, PM, RMO, and District leadership (e.g., Chief, Engineering and Planning Divisions) will concur that the issues raised by the ATR Team have been resolved or have been elevated for resolution.
+The PDT must allow adequate time for completing the Statement of Technical Review.
+The PDT should schedule a minimum of 14 calendar days for the RMO to review and certify the Statement of Technical Review. - 5.11.2.

-5.11.2.
 By signing the ATR Certification, the District leadership (i.e., Chief, Engineering and Planning Divisions) certifies policy compliance of the work product and that the ATR activities were sufficient and documented.
 Before the ATR Certification is completed, the PDT will ensure that all agreed-upon changes have been incorporated into the final work product.
-For those cases where commitments are made to incorporate changes in the next phase of work (e.g., advancing from planning into implementation), agreed-upon deferrals will be documented in the ATR Certification.
+For those cases where commitments are made to incorporate changes in the next phase of work (e.g., advancing from planning into implementation), agreed-upon deferrals will be documented in the ATR Certification. - 5.11.3.

-5.11.3.
 A sample Statement of Technical Review and ATR Certification is included in Appendix D. The statement must always include signatures from the ATR Team Lead, RMO, and PM and senior level staff as indicated in the sample.
 When an A-E firm performs the design or ATR, the appropriate principal of the firm will sign the statement.
 Any notable changes to the work products after certification require recertification from the ATR Team.